-I made this dessert to be semi-homemade simply because I didn’t have the time to wait three to four hours for a homemade white chocolate pudding to set in the fridge so I went with an instant pudding.
-I’m normally not a fan of instant pudding, that is until you add cream to it.
-Cream makes everything better.
+I made this trifle dessert semi-homemade simply because I didn’t have the time to wait three to four hours for a homemade white chocolate pudding to set in the fridge, so I went with an instant pudding.
+I’m normally not a fan of instant pudding.
+That is, not until you add cream to it.
+Cream makes everything better!

 I also added in some vanilla to enhance the flavor.
 The Greek Yogurt Pound cake is a recipe I got from Bon Appetit, I love it because it’s about half the fat of a normal pound cake but it’s still just as delicious.
 You’ll love the slight lemon flavor it has.